bbc/peaks.js/README.md

     // Font style for axis labels, playhead, and point and segment markers
     // (either 'normal', 'bold', or 'italic')
     fontStyle: 'normal',

+    segmentOptions: {
+      // Some segment options can be overridden for the overview waveform,
+      // see segmentOptions below
+    }
   },

   //